Borrowers

 Each market is fundamentally open access to start (anyone can deposit, debt is freely transferable etc.), however there are a number of choices to be made which constrain access in certain ways depending on borrower preference.
 Examples are:

-• Transferability restrictions: should the debt token issued by your Wildcat market be freely transferable to any recipient, restricted only to addresses that have credentials/authorisation to engage with the market, or further constrained to only move to/from the market itself?
+• Token transferability restrictions: should the debt token issued by your Wildcat market be freely transferable to any recipient, restricted only to addresses that are marked as known lenders or hold a valid deposit credential, or further constrained to only move to/from the market itself?
+Default value is freely transferable.

 Market Token Name Prefix